relidaning/mychromeextensions/README.md

 When you see some words or expressions that you do not understand, you can press 'ctrl+x' to open a new tab and search it on google.

+### RmMaskInRarbg

+To remove mask in rarbg.

+### CustomizeKeys

+To customize your own shortkeys in chrome.

 ## Usages

 1. Open your chrome